martn2023/housing-prices-ML-supervised-learning/README.md

 ## How to use:
+No need to download/run anything.
+Can conveniently be viewed in GitHub.
 Please see the Jupyter notebooks, formatted as .ipynb files and numbered chronologically:
 ![img.png](img.png)

 ![img_1.png](img_1.png)